ZenMastersTeam/Zen-UV/mkdocs/transform.md

 - **Fit** - Transform Mode
     - *To UV Area* - Fit selection to the UV Area bounds
     - *To Region* - Fit selection to the defined region
+    - *Active UDIM tile* - To active UDIM tile
+    - *Tile Number* - To UDIM tile with the specified number
     - *Fill Islands* - Fit islands to the UV Area, but not keep the proportions
 - **Fit Axis** - Active Axis
     - *U* - U axis